nluuarch/ar-p-c/README.md

 # Ruby AR Practice Challenge:  Taste_Testers 🍱🍜😋🍲🥗 - 📋🧐📊

-For this assignment, we'll be working with an new Restaurant domain.
+For this assignment, we'll be working with a new Restaurant domain.
 We'll be focusing on the most difficult part of helping this small business start; tasting the food 🍽🧐.

 <!-- Lol 🤣 -->

-We will be desinging the database that will soon interface with a frontend for providing this new small business with feeback on their Dishes! 😰👎 / 😋👍
+We will be designing the database that will soon interface with a frontend for providing this new small business with feeback on their Dishes! 😰👎 / 😋👍